-The Master of Theology in Applied Orthodox Theology is an accredited four-year distance-learning graduate program designed for those interested in a rigorous graduate education in theology across a range of topics – Scripture, Doctrine, Fundamentals of Orthodoxy, Liturgical Theology, Pastoral Theology, Church History, Patristics, Canon Law, and Spirituality.
+The Master of Theology in Applied Orthodox Theology is an accredited three-year distance-learning graduate program designed for those interested in a rigorous graduate education in theology across a range of topics – Scripture, Doctrine, Fundamentals of Orthodoxy, Liturgical Theology, Pastoral Theology, Church History, Patristics, Canon Law, and Spirituality.
 An overview of the general Applied Orthodox Theology curriculum is provided below.
 In addition, concentrations are offered for those who would like to specialize in one of the following subjects: Youth Ministry, Musicology, Byzantine Iconology, and Oriental Orthodox Studies.

 The directed-reading courses of the Applied Orthodox Theology general curriculum are as follows (course list will differ slightly for students selecting one of the Concentrations – see links above):

 • Fundamentals I: An Introduction to Orthodoxy